2dom/PixelTimes/README.md

 ![FireWorks](/images/fireworks.gif)

 ## Create animations
 You can really use any video/gif file as a source for your animations, however, low-res gif animations probably make the most sense.
-A fantastic source for 16x16 animations is [eboy](https://db.eboy.com/pool/everything/1).
-As I was told by Eboy, most of these animations were actually made to fit a neat (commercially available) animated picture frame called [GameFrame](https://ledseq.com/product/game-frame/).
+A fantastic source for 16x16 animations is [Eboy](https://db.eboy.com/pool/everything/1).
+As I was told by them, most of these animations were actually made to fit a neat (commercially available) animated picture-frame called [GameFrame](https://ledseq.com/product/game-frame/).

 [Draw](http://www.drawbang.com/) also has a few usable animations.

 Since the P10 matrix is 32x16 you will have to modify these animations to fit the display (I used Gimp).
 Once you have a bunch of 32x16 gifs in a folder you simply execute image_to_array.sh in gifs folder: